Characteristic Logics for Behavioural Hemimetrics via Fuzzy Lax Extensions: Introduction

 Behavioural distances serve evident purposes in system verification, allowing as they do for a reasonable notion of a specification being satisfied up to an acceptable margin of deviation (e.g.~\cite{Gavazzo18}).
 Applications have also been proposed in differential privacy \cite{ChatzikokolakisEA14} and conformance testing of hybrid systems~\cite{Khakpour2015NotionsOC}.
 Like their two-valued counterparts, behavioural distances have been introduced for quite a range of system types, such as various forms of probabilistic labelled transition systems or labelled Markov processes \cite{GiacaloneEA90,bw:behavioural-pseudometric,d:labelled-markov-processes, dgjp:metrics-labelled-markov}; systems combining nondeterministic and probabilistic branching variously known as nondeterministic probabilistic transition systems~\cite{cgt:logical-bisim-metrics}, probabilistic automata~\cite{DengEA06}, and Markov decision processes~\cite{FernsEA04}; weighted automata~\cite{BalleEA17}; fuzzy transition systems~\cite{CaoEA13} and fuzzy Kripke models~\cite{Fan15}; and various forms of metric transition systems \cite{afs:linear-branching-metrics,FahrenbergEA11,FahrenbergLegay14}, which are non-deterministic transition systems with additional quantitative information, e.g.\ a metric on the labels and/or the states.
 Besides symmetric notions of behavioural distance, there are asymmetric variants, which correspond to quantitative notions of simulation, e.g.~for rational-~\cite{CernyEA12}, real-~\cite{ThraneEA10}, and lattice-weighted transition systems~\cite{PanEA15}.

 This range of variation creates a need for unifying concepts and methods.
 The present work contributes to developing such a unified view within the framework of universal coalgebra, which is based on abstracting a wide range of system types (including all the mentioned ones) as set functors.
-Specifically, we fix a generic notion of \emph{quantitative simulation} via the key notion of \emph{nonexpansive (fuzzy) lax extension} of a functor, and then define behavioural distance as the greatest quantitative simulation; in general, behavioural distance is a \emph{hemimetric}, i.e.\ obeys the usual axioms of a pseudometric except symmetry.
+Specifically, we work with a generic notion of \emph{quantitative simulation} via the key notion of \emph{nonexpansive (fuzzy) lax extension} of a functor.
+Fuzzy and quantale-valued generalizations of lax extensions have been studied in the past~\cite{Gavazzo18,HofmannEA14}; we identify a new criterion for such lax extensions to be \emph{nonexpansive} (equivalently \emph{strong} in the sense of Gavazzo~\cite{Gavazzo18}) that allows us to relate lax extensions to fuzzy logics featuring nonexpansive modalities via a Hennessy-Milner thoerem.
+Given a fuzzy lax extension, behavioural distance is defined as the greatest quantitative simulation; in general, behavioural distance is a \emph{hemimetric}, i.e.\ obeys the usual axioms of a pseudometric except symmetry, or equivalently a generalized metric space in the sense of Lawvere~\cite{Lawvere73}.

 For instance, on weighted transition systems with labels in a finite metric space $(M,d_M)$ Larsen et al.~\cite{LarsenEA11} consider a \emph{simulation distance} defined as the least fixed point of the equation